Xylot/Neras/README.md

 Once the data has been successfully copied over, the script changes the `LocalAppDataPath` registry value located in `Computer\HKEY_CURRENT_USER\Software\Plex, Inc.\Plex Media Server` to the new path specified by the user.

+Finally, the old Plex Media cache folder is renamed to `Plex Media Server old` to indicate the script has run successfully

 ## Post-run
 To ensure no data loss, this script does not remove any data from the previous Plex cache directory.
-Once you ensure that your data has been moved successfully and Plex is in working order, be sure to delete the previous plex media cache folder.
+Once you ensure that your data has been moved successfully and Plex is in working order, be sure to delete the previous Plex Media cache folder.

 ## WARNING
 This script does access and edit your registry!
 If you do not feel comfortable tweaking values in the registry, do not run this script!